PyCQA/autoflake/README.rst

 Limitations
 -----------

 autoflake currently only removes simple import statements.
-For example, it will not remove more complex statements such as ``from os import path, sep```.
+It will not remove more complex statements such as ``from os import path, sep```.